AnatalioNickles/Team-4-Hack-A-Thon/README.md

 * -v1b3-
 * Alter Ego: Anatalio
 * Speciality: Dev Ops
-* Hidden Power:
+* Hidden Power: (Classified)
 * Catch Phrase: "Chillin' like a villian."

 Any suggestions on how to improve the Insanity Quiz will be record and investiagted.
-Once identied are confirmed, the puppies in your local area will be kicked, the hand brake lines on all bicycle will be cut within a 5 block radius, and everytime you park in a public space for the next 5 years, you vehicle will be enclosed with a circle of Wal=Mart or Target shopping buggies. #tryme
+Once identied are confirmed, the puppies in your local area will be kicked, the hand brake lines on all bicycle will be cut within a 5 block radius, and everytime you park in a public space for the next 5 years, you vehicle will be enclosed with a circle of Wal-Mart or Target shopping buggies. #tryme

 Don't forget to give the project a star!
 Thanks again!